azavea/raster-vision/docs/framework/pipelines.rst

 Pipelines and Commands
 ======================

-In addition to providing abstract :ref:`pipeline <rv pipelines>` functionality, Raster Vision provides a set of concrete pipelines for deep learning on remote sensing imagery including :class:`~rastervision.core.rv_pipeline.chip_classification.ChipClassification`, :class:`~rastervision.core.rv_pipeline.semantic_segmentation.SemanticSegmentation`, and :class:`~rastervision.core.rv_pipeline.object_detection.ObjectDetection`.
-These pipelines all derive from :class:`~rastervision.core.rv_pipeline.rv_pipeline.RVPipeline`, and are provided by the :mod:`rastervision.core` package.
+In addition to providing abstract :ref:`pipeline <rv pipelines>` functionality, Raster Vision provides a set of concrete pipelines for deep learning on remote sensing imagery including :class:`.ChipClassification`, :class:`.SemanticSegmentation`, and :class:`.ObjectDetection`.
+These pipelines all derive from :class:`.RVPipeline`, and are provided by the :mod:`rastervision.core` package.
 It's possible to customize these pipelines as well as create new ones from scratch, which is discussed in :ref:`customizing rv`.

 .. image:: /img/cv-tasks.png
     :width: 75%